Best Genshin Impact 4.0 characters: Tier list (August 2023)

 Scaramouche’s playstyle is unique but that won’t hinder your ability to deal tons of AoE Anemo damage through him.
 Like a majority of Anemo characters, he is flexible enough to be paired with Pyro, Hydro, Cryo, Electro, and Dendro units.

 Wanderer/Scaramouche can not only deal explosive damage but also evade a lot of enemy attacks through flying.
-Overall, unlocking Scaramouche in Genshin Impact is worth every penny if you’re looking for a DPS to carry your team though the toughest challenges.
+Overall, unlocking Scaramouche in Genshin Impact is worth every penny if you’re looking for a DPS to carry your team through the toughest challenges.

 Ganyu has been out for more than a year, and we still cannot find a more broken character in Genshin Impact.
 The Cryo damage you can get from this Bow character’s Charged Attacks is enough to wipe out the likes of Azhdaha and defeating weekly bosses really becomes a piece of cake with it.